Amazon And Their Quest For Honest Reviews

 “These so-called ‘incentivized reviews’ make up only a tiny fraction of the tens of millions of reviews on Amazon, and when done carefully, they can be helpful to customers by providing a foundation of reviews for new or less well-known products,” said Amazon’s VP of Customer Experience, Chee Chew, in a prepared statement.
 “Today, we updated the community guidelines to prohibit incentivized reviews unless they are facilitated through the Amazon Vine program.”

 Amazon has historically prohibited compensation for reviews.
-It’s even sued businesses who paid for fake reviews, as well as the individuals who wrote them.
+It’s even sued businesses that paid for fake reviews, as well as the individuals who wrote them.
 We even featured an article several months ago talking about “How To Deal With The Fallout Of Fake & Iffy Amazon Reviews.”

 But it has allowed businesses to offer products to customers in exchange for their honest review.